My 52-Week Project – A Year Of Art

 My requests if your choose to participate:

-- Please share the prompt graphics I posted above so others can find us and join in too.
+- Please share the prompt graphics so others can find us and join in too.
 Share each image at least once and tag me @ChronicallyHopefulArt.

-- Use the hashtags #CH52art and #52WeeksOfArt in your captions so that we can find each other.
+- Use the hashtags #CH52art in your captions so that we can find each other.
 I will feature your creations on my stories if you use the #CH52art hashtag.

-- If you're participating and don't have Instagram or Facebook but still want to share your art, you are welcome to send photos of your pieces to me via email.
-I would love to see what you create!
+- If you're participating and don't have Instagram or Facebook but still want to share your art, there is a gallery below where you can upload photos of your creations.

 I will be using gouache, watercolours, pens and markers for my art project, but you can use any medium you love to use.
-Whether it's fabric, clay, paint, graphite or collage - the idea behind this project is simply to create.
+Whether it's photography, fabric, clay, paint, baking, quilting, or collage - the idea behind this project is simply to create.

 My hope is that the prompts help to guide our creativity and inspire it, but they must certainly not limit it.